ennukee/djb_script_challenges/other/js-noob4noob/destructuring.md

 # (noob) => { return noob } JS
 ## Array Destructuring

-Welcome back to "for noobs by a noob".
+Welcome back to "for noobs by a noob", where I (a fellow noob) will teach you concepts that I learned, while I learned them.
 In this article, I'll be talking about one of the coolest yet most confusing looking ES6 syntax: Array Destructuring (and objects in a later article).

 **I encourage you to open your browser's console and plant some snippets in to follow along and test with!**